Moodring: Critical reception

 People found that "at times Moodring, with its trip-hop beats and sensual slow jams, is reminiscent of Aaliyah; other times the disc’s pop-R&B sheen brings to mind a younger Janet Jackson.
 Like both of those singers, Mya has developed a feathery sexiness to go along with the natural sweetness of her soprano, which nevertheless wouldn’t scare the competition on American Idol.
 Still, this is the stuff that real pop idols are made of."
 Blender's James Hunter felt that "Mya gets lost on Moodring.
 The album has no point of view, no way of joining the great Jam-Lewis moments with the crasser stuff.
 A lover of dance and Broadway who wants to communicate with teens as well as adults, she faces the tall order of making real mink connect with real asphalt, and being Halle Berry with a mic."
 Terry Sawyer from PopMatters wrote that "for the most part, Moodring sinks like a stone."
 Declaring the album mixed to her disadvantage, while declaring Mya's voice as "thin", she felt the album "is supposed to be sexy and yearning, but it doesn't rise to the sincerity of a soap opera."
-She continued by saying "without the vocal acrobatics, the slower numbers serve only to highlight the squeaky fringe of her voice."
+The Village Voice editor Carol Cooper found that "although Mya varies her album's mood with sweet pop-dancehall and trendy 'I'll kick your ass' rants, she's really waiting for one of her insatiable nooky anthems to win her the ever rotating demon-lover franchise on America's pop charts."